anksharm/StocksRbcApi/README.md

 mvn spring-boot:run
 ```
 (server.port =9000) is set up at application.properties.
 You can change that if needed.
-The app will start running at <http://localhost:9000>.
+The app is running at for get - <http://localhost:9000/stocks>.

 ## Explore Rest APIs